jarvis09-yann/black-mesa-landing-page/README.md

 English not being my first language there may be some english mistakes.
 If you find any, feel free to make a pull request.

+Ideas of future improvements: adding a form and a backend where users could send (fake) applications to work at Black Mesa (probably will be when i'll learn backend dev.)

+Parts of the text have been AI generated (i guess it's still better than just Lorem Ipsum)

 Thank you for checking out my silly website.